This Privacy Notice was last updated on 14th April 2019

-Where is your data stored and how long is it kept for?
+Where is your data stored? & How long is it kept for?

 • One to One Mentoring Records & Notes – subject to consent, all mentoring sessions are recorded and the video/audio links are made available to you.
-Recordings are placed in a private channel in Slack.
+Recordings are uploaded to YouTube or Vimeo as unlisted/private and loaded into your private portal on MemberVault.
 Information about you and your business will also be recorded in mentoring session notes.

 • Transaction Data is recorded on financial accounting platforms and via payment processors/providers.
 We are required to retain our business records for a minimum of 5 years.